|

 c.
 2000, Susun S Weed

 Summertime means insect bites and stings.
 Ouch!
-Take a leaf
+Take a leaf from

 Susun S. Weed's storehouse of natural remedies: Soothe, heal,